CanonicalLtd/maas-docs/en/manage-account.md

 ## Change the password

-The password for the current user can be easily changed from the bottom of the user preferences page by entering the old password, entering a new password and a confirming the new password.
+The password for the current user can be changed at the bottom of the user preferences page by entering the old password, entering a new password, and then confirming.

 An administrator can also change a user's password by selecting 'edit' against a user account in the 'Users and Keys' section of the general settings page and